Bed bugs and how to treat them

 Although these insects will bite you, they are not known to spread diseases, they are more of a nuisance causing an itchy red rash on your skin.
 It is advised that antihistamines can be used to reduce the itching but the best treatment is to stop bed bugs in their tracks and remove them from your bedroom.

 You may see bites as track marks in the same places, this is because bedbugs are known to sequentially feed in the same spot.
-The bites themselves often come up as small lumps and the act of being biten itself is painless.
+The bites themselves often come up as small lumps and the act of being bitten itself is painless.
 Most people only notice the bites a day or two afterwards as itchy spots.
+It’s key to spot these early so you can remove these bedbugs from your mattress and bedroom.

 Bed Bug Facts